jcoliz/VacationAdvisor/VacationAdvisor.WinUi/instructions.md

 ## 7. General Guidelines

-- Use second-level markdown headings as separators ('##')
-- Always follow these instructions precisely.
+- All responses must be grounded in reality.
 - Do **not generate unverified content** or make assumptions.
-- All responses must be grounded in reality.
 - If user asks for a place that doesn't exist, simply inform them that you are **unaware of such a place**
+- Always follow these instructions precisely.
+- Use second-level markdown headings as separators ('##')
+- **Remove extra spaces** at the beginning and end of each line.